 - Is able to contribute to their community

-There are many social, psychological and biological factors to consider in determining mental health for anyone at any one point in time.
+There are many social, psychological and biological factors to consider in determining mental health.
 Some factors are within our control, including exercise, eating and sleeping well and cultivating good physical health for ourselves and others.
 Some factors, such as access to economic resources, education and rapid social change, are not.

 You have a personal responsibility to create good mental health for yourself wherever possible, and to help create a workplace environment that allows others to create it for themselves.
 We all have a shared stake in the psychological well-being of our workplaces.